Jasonzhou78/MVC-AS2-gitDeskTop_NEW/ZhijunsBooks/ReadMe.txt

 --updated these files
---updated UnitOfWork.cs, but there is an error under the type(or variable) CoverType --the error is gone when public ICoverTypeRepository CoverType { get; private set; } was added
+--updated UnitOfWork.cs, but there is an error under the type(or variable) CoverType --the error is gone when public ICoverTypeRepository CoverType { get; private set; } was added --update the IUnitofWork file by adding a property of CoverType